You've got your hands full. Let us help you handle the car insurance.

 Telematics devices are in-car functions that monitor the way you drive in order to better predict the kind of customer you will be.
 After about six months, a new premium will be generated based on mileage, speed, and driving behavior.
 Instead of using non-driving factors, such as your marital status, telematics allows your premium to be more accurately represented by how you drive.

-This is an idea to consider if you have teen drivers, but be cautious: if your teen drives recklessly, it could negatively impact your car insurance standing.
+This is an idea to consider if you have teen drivers, but be cautious.
+If your child drives recklessly, this could negatively impact your car insurance standing.
 Also, this program isn’t available in every state, so check with your company.

 Paying for car insurance up front (paid in full) or via your bank account helps reduce transaction fees.
 On average, paying via your bank account can save you $21/year while paying up-front will save you nearly $70/year.